LOGAN-bruh/Code9/README.md

  - File writing/rewriting

 ## Warnings
- - The .app for Code9 is 6GB of storage.
+ - Because AI models are included in the app, the app for Code9 is 6GB of storage.
 Please allocate at least 7GB of storage for the app.
  - Recomended Machine: >= Apple M5 Chip, >= 16GB of Ram
  - Source code will only run with downloaded dependencies requested by terminal